Try Out Our NEW Disneyland Ticket Calculator!

 Pop Century Resort Amenities

-Having said that, Disney’s Pop Century Resort still has all the essentials to keep your clan happy including a quick-service restaurant, three different pools, a spot for picking up souvenirs and sundries, and a covetable location along Disney’s Skyliner.
+Having said that, Disney’s Pop Century Resort still has all the essentials to keep your clan happy including a quick-service restaurant, three pools, a gift shop for picking up souvenirs and sundries, and a covetable location along Disney’s Skyliner.

 Dining at Disney’s Pop Century Resort

-You may not find any dinner shows or signature restaurants at Pop Century, but what you will find are a convenient food court and a pool bar perfect for a nightcap or a refreshing midday cocktail.
-Best of all, if you’re ever in the mood for something else, you’re just a Skyliner ride away from the restaurants at Disney’s Riviera and Caribbean Beach resorts.
+You may not find any dinner shows or signature restaurants at Pop Century, or even multiple dining options, but what you will find, however, are a convenient food court and a pool bar perfect for a nightcap or a refreshing midday cocktail.
+Best of all, if you’re ever in the mood for something else, you’re just a Skyliner ride away from the restaurants at Disney’s Riviera and Caribbean Beach resorts or an easy drive or bus ride away from the plentiful dining options at Disney Springs.

 Everything POP Food Court